-The Group has the right to exercise a put option in relation to its 46% shareholding in the investee within 18 months commencing from the date of incorporation of the investee to the date falling 18 months from the date of award of the agreed project, with the exercise price of approximately \$350,000.
-In the event that the Group fails to exercise the put option, prior to the expiry of the option period, the put option shall be deemed to be automatically lapsed on the day immediately after the last day of the option period.
+The Group has signed a put and call option agreement with a third party where the Group has the right to exercise a put option and the call option may be exercised by the third party in relation to Group's 46% shareholding in the investee commencing from the date of incorporation of the investee to the expiry of the option period which is 31 March 2024, with the exercise price of approximately \$350,000.
+In the event that the Group and the third party fails to exercise the put and call option, prior to the expiry of the option period, the put and call option shall be deemed to be automatically lapsed on the day immediately after the last day of the option period.